 - 2 cups diced ham

-- 2 cups diced potatoes
+- 2 cups peeled and diced potatoes

 - 2 cups shredded carrots

 - 2 tablespoons minced garlic